n8henrie/n8henrie.github.io/_posts/2014-09-15-macbook-pro-sound-card-audacity-oscilloscope.md

 ---
 id: 2645
-title: 'How to Use Your Macbook Pro’s Sound Card and Audacity as an Oscilloscope'
+title: "How to Use Your Macbook Pro's Sound Card and Audacity as an Oscilloscope"
 date: 2014-09-15T09:52:41+00:00
 author: n8henrie
 excerpt: "You can use your Macbook Pro's sound card as an oscilloscope!"